-- 14. (1) The Council must pay a monthly transport allowance of N\$300 to every permanent staff member, except those staff members who benefits from the motor vehicle allowance. - (2) The transport allowance is linked to the salary of a staff member and will be reduced proportionately against any leave taken without remuneration. - (3) The Council may, in respect of staff members who do not receive a monthly transport allowance, authorise the use of Council vehicles for transport purposes;
+- 14. (1) The Council must pay a monthly transport allowance of N\$300 to every permanent staff member, except those staff member who benefit from the motor vehicle allowance. - (2) The transport allowance is linked to the salary of a staff member and will be reduced proportionately against any leave taken without remuneration. - (3) The transport allowance is taxable but the Council may not deduct pension from such allowance.

-- (4) The transport allowance is taxable but the Council may not deduct pension from such allowance. - (5) The transport allowance forms part of the calculation of leave gratuity
+(4) The transport allowance forms part of the calculation of the leave gratuity.